oils-for-unix/oils/doc/ul-table.md

 Github.
 It degrades gracefully.
 -->

-Other design goals:
+Design goals:

-- Don't invent any new Markdown syntax.
+- Don't invent any new syntax.
+  - Reuse your knowledge of Markdown
+  - Reuse your knowledge of HTML
 - Scale to large, complex tables.
-- Expose the **full** power of HTML, unlike other solutions.
+- Expose the **full** power of HTML

 ### Structure